-SAFE Communities, designed to help communities find the tools they need to convert intent into action, is a holistic, comprehensive way for your community to respond to the opioid epidemic.
+SAFE Communities, is a holistic, comprehensive way for your community to respond to the opioid epidemic by helping communities find the tools they need to convert intent into action.

 Groups of concerned citizens across the country have created innovative, collaborative solutions to the opioid crisis happening in their backyard.
 They create public awareness campaigns, start programs to help people with substance use disorder stay out of the criminal justice system, open specialized housing to support people in recovery, build relationships with the medical community to prevent misuse of prescription opioids, and more.

 SAFE Communities connects communities doing good work to communities in need of guidance.
 We find best practices from communities of all sizes and brings them to you.